freedenS/enhanced_detectron2/docs/tutorials/models.md

     or [BitMasks](../modules/structures.html#detectron2.structures.BitMasks) object storing N masks, one for each instance.
   + "gt_keypoints": a [Keypoints](../modules/structures.html#detectron2.structures.Keypoints)
     object storing N keypoint sets, one for each instance.
+* "sem_seg": `Tensor[int]` in (H, W) format.
+The semantic segmentation ground truth for training.
+  Values represent category labels starting from 0.
 * "proposals": an [Instances](../modules/structures.html#detectron2.structures.Instances)
   object used only in Fast R-CNN style models, with the following fields:
   + "proposal_boxes": a [Boxes](../modules/structures.html#detectron2.structures.Boxes) object storing P proposal boxes.
   + "objectness_logits": `Tensor`, a vector of P scores, one for each proposal.

-  If provided, the model will produce output in this resolution, rather than in the resolution of the `image` as input into the model.
-This is more efficient and accurate.
-* "sem_seg": `Tensor[int]` in (H, W) format.
-The semantic segmentation ground truth for training.
-  Values represent category labels starting from 0.
+For inference of builtin models, only "image" key is required, and "width/height" are optional.

+We currently don't define standard input format for panoptic segmentation training, because models now use custom formats produced by custom data loaders.

 #### How it connects to data loader: